-“Getting Better Together, The Leander Way” is the consistent message they communicate throughout the district that conveys their method of using data, tools, PDSA, ideas, processes, research and communication to achieve a common aim – improved student learning.
-Leander’s transformation is even more astonishing when you consider they have grown from approximately 8000 students in 1992 to 27,000 students in 2009.
-Not only have they had to cope with transforming the thinking of the organization, but they had to do it within the reality of exponential population growth.
+“Getting Better Together, The Leander Way” is the consistent message communicated throughout the district.
+This message conveys their method of using data, tools, PDSA, ideas, processes, research, and communication to achieve a common aim – improved student learning.
+Leander’s transformation is even more astonishing when you consider they have grown from approximately 3000 students in 1992 to 55,000 + students in 2020.
+Yes, they had to cope with transforming the organization’s thinking.
+Still, they had to do it within the reality of exponential population growth.

 Please do not start calling or visiting Leander with the intent of copying the “Getting Better Together, The Leander Way “program.
-Thinking you can reform your system by copying someone else’s program is like thinking you are a professional chef because you can successfully copy an original recipe.
-If what you are doing is not helping learning, stop doing it.
-If it is helping learning, focus on the improvement processes and share your successes.
+Thinking you can reform a system by copying someone else’s program is like thinking you are a professional chef because you can successfully copy a recipe.
+If what you are doing is not helping to learn, stop doing it.
+If it is helping to learn, focus on the identified improvement processes, and share your successes.
 We learn from our successes as well as our failures.
 “Essentially, all models are wrong, but some are useful.” – George E. Box.

 I have helped Leander through the years and continue to support them with training and consulting.
 However, their successes and failures are all their own.
 Leander will be quick to tell you they still have problems, but most people who visit say, “I wish we had your problems.”
-Leander is an example of what Dr. W. Edwards Deming said was the way to achieve quality, a committed group of people working in a consistent manner.
+Leander is an example of what Dr. W. Edwards Deming said was how to achieve quality, a committed group of people working consistently.

 Who are the keys to Leander’s success?
-The people who are part of the system, internally from the students to teachers to support staff to clerical staff and administrators, as well as those outside the system – consultants and trainers as well as parents, businesses, and government entities.
-The keys to success are the people who are willing to embrace transformational thinking and put into action the successful processes and plans that were developed as a part of the transformation thinking process.
+The people who are part of the system, internally from the students to teachers to support staff to clerical staff and administrators, and those outside the system – consultants and trainers and parents, businesses, and government entities.
+The keys to success are the people who are willing to embrace transformational thinking and put into action the successful processes and plans developed as a part of the transformation thinking process.

 “The most visible transformation is the staff enthusiasm generated by this philosophy.
 It has rekindled the spirit of educators frustrated by an antiquated system of education.
 It has also generated enthusiasm among students as bit by bit, step by step, the on-going transformation shifts attention from teaching to learning and student ownership.”